DinnS/CppPlayground/BookChallengesGaddis/Chapter07_ArraysVectors/Challenge02/README.md

 ## Task

-### Description
-Create a program that ask the user to input the total rainfall for each of 12 months into an array of doubles.

 ### The program should
 1. Prompt the user to enter total rainfall for each month.
 2. Validate total rainfall for each month input to ensure no negative numbers are entered.